hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

 ## Project organization

-One of the most important parts of research that involves large amounts of data, is how best to manage it.
+One of the most important parts of research that involves large amounts of data is how best to manage it.
 We tend to prioritize the analysis, but there are many other important aspects of **data management that are often overlooked** in the excitement to get a first look at new data.
-The [HMS Data Management Working Group](https://datamanagement.hms.harvard.edu/), discusses in-depth some things to consider beyond the data creation and analysis.
+The [HMS Data Management Working Group](https://datamanagement.hms.harvard.edu/) discusses in-depth some things to consider beyond the data creation and analysis.

 For each experiment you work on and analyze data for, it is considered best practice to get organized by creating **a planned storage space (directory structure)**.
 We will do that for our single-cell analysis.

-Look inside your project space and you will find that a directory structure has been setup for you:
+Look inside your project space and you will find that a directory structure has been set up for you:

 ```
 DGE_scRNA/